Is my public pension taxable if I moved from another state into Michigan?

 - $105,615 for a joint return or

-- the amount allowed as a deduction by the other state to its residents on public pension received from Michigan.
+- the amount allowed as a subtraction by the other state to its residents on public pension received from Michigan.

-Michigan may allow a deduction for residents receiving public pensions from the following states: Alaska, Florida, Hawaii, Illinois, Massachusetts, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.
+Michigan may allow a subtraction for residents receiving public pensions from the following states: Alaska, Florida, Hawaii, Illinois, Massachusetts, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.